 Darwin • Townsville • Brisbane • Deep Vacuums • Audit-Ready Logs

 In humid North Queensland, moisture hides everywhere — in long line-sets, oil films, and micro-pockets behind valves.
-This guide shows how to use the Testo 557 vacuum measurement (and external probe) to pull reliable deep vacuums, pass rise tests, and send tidy, app-made reports that satisfy building managers and auditors.
+This guide shows how to use the Testo 557 vacuum measurement and external probe to pull reliable deep vacuums, pass rise tests, and send tidy, app-made reports that satisfy building managers, clients, and site auditors.
 We focus on probe placement that avoids oil vapour, repeatable evacuation steps, and documentation habits that reduce disputes throughout the wet season.

 Why it matters for Aussie HVAC techs